The Purpose of the Garden

 According to the Buddhist texts, we are living in an enormous cycle of time known as The Fortunate Aeon.
 It is fortunate because it is believed that one thousand Buddhas will take birth, attain enlightenment, and teach the path to liberation.
 Of these one thousand, the Buddha of our particular time, Shakyamuni, is only the fourth to have descended on Earth.
 It is further explained that all of the one thousand Buddhas will attain enlightenment at the site now known as BodhGaya, in India.
 Montana’s Garden of One Thousand Buddhas embodies the pure reflection of Bodh Gaya to benefit those who may never have the chance to travel to India.

 One Thousand Stupas

 The stupa is one of the world’s oldest architectural forms.
 Originally constructed as reliquaries to honor the remains of great kings and warriors, evolving in sophistication since the time of Shakyamuni Buddha stupas have enshrined the relics of enlightened masters.
-The one thousand stupas which encircle the Garden are in the style known as the stupa of enlightenment.
+The one thousand stupas which encircle the garden are in the style known as the stupa of enlightenment.
 Each element, from the base to the tip of the spire, represents an aspect of the path to enlightenment, collectively symbolizing the mind of awakening.
 Each of these one thousand stupas also enshrine an image of the female deity Tara, serving as a potent reminder that spiritual liberation is equally the birthright of all beings.
-You may still sponsor a stupa.
-See our Stupa Sponsorship page to read an article about Stupas.